vkleer/CI_PP1_TD/README.md

 - https://grayscale.imageonline.co/

 ## Features
-The site has a total of five sections and x features:
+The site has a total of five sections and 12 features.

 ### Logo and Navigation bar
 - The official The Doors logo is used and placed on the left as is conventional
 - The navigation bar is sticky, meaning it will always be at the top of the page no matter how far you scroll down
-- The navigation bar is responsive and works on all screen sizes - the menu turns into a mobile-friendly 'hamburger' menu on screens below 850px
+- The navigation bar is responsive and works on all screen sizes - the menu turns into a mobile-friendly 'hamburger' menu on screens with a width of 850px and less
-- Covers user story **14**
+- Covers user story **8** and**13**

 ### Hero Image
 - Shows a picture of the band to introduce them to users
 - Picture changes depending on screen size, making sure all band members fit in on any screen size
 - Features the following text on top of the image to clearly state the purpose of the site: "A tribute page to the legendary band: The Doors"
-- Covers user story **11**
+- Covers user story **10**

 ### Parallax Images
 - To divide the different sections on the site, multiple background images have been used to keep the design interesting